 The Prophet (peace and blessings be upon him) said, “Every people have their `Eid…” Some celebrations are of a religious nature, and some others are social and cultural.

-Some celebrations are based on beliefs and practices that are contrary to Islamic teachings, and some celebrations are not of that nature.
+Also, some celebrations are based on beliefs and practices that are contrary to Islamic teachings, and some celebrations are not of that nature.

 But it is wrong to assume that because this holiday is national, it has ceased to be Christian.
 It is true that this holiday is very popular and it is extremely commercialized; nevertheless it is basically a religious holiday.
 Its very name and all its symbolism is Christian through and through.